Persona 4: Sales

 Persona 4 topped sales charts on its initial release in Japan, selling 193,000 copies within a week.
 The PS2 version went on to sell 358,899 copies in Japan.
 In North America, Persona 4 was the highest-selling PlayStation 2 game on Amazon.com for two consecutive weeks.
 A soundtrack disc was included in the North American and European releases of Persona 4, containing a selection of tracks from the full soundtrack released in Japan.
 Amazon exclusively sold the Persona 4 "Social Link Expansion Pack", which included an additional soundtrack disc, a t-shirt, a 2009 calendar, and a plush doll of the character Teddie.
+It was re-released as a PlayStation 2 Classic for the PlayStation 3 in April 2014.

 The Japanese release of Persona 4 Golden on the PS Vita sold 324,357 physical copies and 21,020 digital copies, adding up to copies sold for the PS2 and Golden (Vita) versions in Japan.
 Worldwide, Persona 4 Golden ultimately shipped over 1.5 million copies on the Vita.
 The 2020 Windows release of Persona 4 Golden on Steam also became a success, having sold over 500,000 units worldwide in less than a month.
 Sega stated that its sales were much stronger than expected and that they would continue to promote porting older games of theirs to PC.
 On June 30, 2021, Atlus announced that the PC version of Persona 4 Golden had reached 1 million units sold, bringing Persona 4 Golden sales to 2.5 million copies sold worldwide for the Vita and PC platforms.